Wonder Boy (character)

-He decided to help the people of Earth fight crime and evil (most specifically Adolf Hitler).
-Shortly after exiting the meteor and hearing about Hitler, he swam to Europe and bashed some fascists.
-He was soon called Wonder Boy by the public at large.
-Otherwise, he had no other name or a secret identity, and seemed to only wear the costume he was "born" wearing.

 Quality Comics

 Wonder Boy was a fictional Quality Comics character and superhero who first appeared in National Comics #1 (July 1940), in the story "The Boy from the Meteor".
 The character was created by writer Toni Blum and artist John Celardo.

 With "the strength of a hundred full grown men", the nameless Wonder Boy fell to Earth from the planet Viro, destroyed when it "collided" with a star.
 Finding himself in Chicago, Illinois, he joined forces with Sgt.
 Crane of the Army Air Corps and began using his superhuman abilities to fight the Nazis, Axis spies and big-city crime.
 Cheering him on from the sidelines was sweetheart Sally Benson.
+He was soon called Wonder Boy by the public at large.
+Otherwise, he had no other name or a secret identity, and seemed to only wear the costume he was "born" wearing.